 So, it’s vital to get SEO right.
 Here are the top 7 ways that too many e-commerce sites are blowing it!

 1. No Product Reviews

 Product reviews get you probably the best value for money you’ll never spend.
-User generated content is trusted more than anything you can say, and users love to contribute it and read it.
-Used correctly, it can trigger a 105% increase in sales, according to data from Bazaarvoice Conversation Index.
+User-generated content is trusted more than anything you can say, and users love to contribute and read it.
+Used correctly, it can trigger a 105% increase in sales, according to data from the Bazaarvoice Conversation Index.
 Many e-commerce sites still don’t have customer reviews!

 Use a tool like IFTTT (IF This Then That) to automate social media responses so that you’re soliciting reviews and feedback as early as possible on the channels that work best for you.

 Alternatively, use an email marketing solution like GetResponse to send triggered emails soliciting reviews a certain number of days after customers purchase your product or even feedback on delivery.
 You can also use auto-responders to ask for reviews from people who have left comments on your social channels by integrating your email autoresponders with IFTTT.